MicrosoftDocs/defender-docs/defender-endpoint/api/exposed-apis-create-app-partners.md

 ### Using Curl

 > [!NOTE]
-> The below procedure supposed Curl for Windows is already installed on your computer
+> The following procedure supposed Curl for Windows is already installed on your computer

 1. Open a command window.